List of state highways in Louisiana (950–999): Louisiana Highway 998

 Louisiana Highway 998 (LA 998) runs 0.87 mi in a northwest to southeast direction from a local road to LA 308 north of Paincourtville.
 The route's mileposts increase from the eastern end contrary to common practice.

+As of 2022, all of LA 998 is under agreement to be removed from the highway system and transferred to local control.

 Louisiana Highway 999

 Louisiana Highway 999 (LA 999) runs 1.29 mi in a northwest to southeast direction along Lula Road from the Lula Sugar Factory to a junction with LA 1 north of Paincourtville.
 The route's mileposts increase from the eastern end contrary to common practice.

+As of 2022, all of LA 999 is under agreement to be removed from the highway system and transferred to local control.